DarrenHing77/AutoMatty/README.md

 ** THIS IS IN ALPHA - EXPECT ISSUES **

-(let me know what they are though!)
+(let me know what they are though and I'll try my best to address them in a timely manner)

 ---